ashvisualtheme/file-integrity-scanner/README.md

 ### **🔍 Detected Security Issue Types**

-The scan precisely identifies three types of deviations from the official baseline:
+The scan precisely identifies deviations from both the official baseline and locally monitored files:

+#### Baseline Deviations

-- **⚠️ Modified:** A file exists, but its hash does not match the official baseline (indicates a change or corruption).
+- **⚠️ Modified:** A core/plugin file exists, but its hash does not match the official baseline (indicates a change or corruption).
 - **🚨 Added:** A file exists locally but is **not** present in the official baseline (a potential indicator of malicious file uploads).
 - **❌ Deleted:** A file present in the official baseline is missing from the local installation (potential file system corruption or removal by an attacker).

-##
+#### Local Changes (for Monitored Exclusions)

+These alerts apply to files/directories you've manually excluded from baseline comparison (like `config.inc.php`) but still want to monitor for any changes.

-- **⚠️ Monitored Modified:** A file explicitly excluded from baseline comparison (e.g., `config.inc.php` or a manually excluded file) has changed locally since the last scan.
+- **⚠️ Monitored Modified:** An excluded file has changed locally since the last scan.
-- **🚨 Monitored Added:** A new file has been found within a directory that is explicitly excluded from baseline comparison (e.g., a new file in `public/` or a manually excluded directory).
+- **🚨 Monitored Added:** A new file has been found within an excluded directory (e.g., a new file in `public/`).
-- **❌ Monitored Deleted:** A file previously present in a locally monitored exclusion list is now missing.
+- **❌ Monitored Deleted:** A file previously present in an excluded directory is now missing.

 ---